Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Numerical experiments

 To approximate $\mathcal{E}_B(\tau)$, we employ the explicit 10-stage, 4th-order strong stability preserving Runge–Kutta (SSP-RK) method \cite{gottlieb2011strong}, ensuring sufficient numerical accuracy without compromising the experimental results.

-In examples \ref{subsection:AC}--\ref{subsection:semilinear equation_system}, we ensure that \eqref{assumption:f'_bounded} holds for $f$ by employing the truncation technique proposed in \cite{shen2010numerical}.
+In the following examples, we ensure that \eqref{assumption:f'_bounded} holds for $f$ by employing the truncation technique proposed in \cite{shen2010numerical}.
 Specifically, we modify $f$ by truncating it for $|x| > M$ and replacing it with a linear polynomial that connects to the inner part, where $M$ is chosen to be sufficiently large.
 This guarantees the existence of a constant $\kappa$ satisfying \eqref{eq:f'_bounded}.
-In these numerical tests, we set $ M = 6$, which is larger than the theoretical maximum bound of the numerical solutions.